-In this section, we touch on some relevant prior work, particularly in the areas of view planning and the use of AR for acquisition guidance.
+In this section, we discuss relevant prior work in the areas of view planning and the use of AR for acquisition guidance.

-There has been much research into the problem of view planning, with the goal of defining a set of views to acquire that efficiently and completely cover a region of interest [7].
+There has been much research into the problem of view planning, with the goal of defining a set of views to acquire that efficiently and completely cover a region of interest [8].
 Ahn et al. examined a method of planning the placement of 3D scanners for large outdoor historical sites [3].
-Wakisaka et al. used a voxel occupancy classification approach to define an optimal placement of terrestrial laser scanners for acquisition of industrial spaces [28].
+Wakisaka et al. used a voxel occupancy classification approach to define an optimal placement of terrestrial laser scanners for acquisition of industrial spaces [32].
 While these approaches are suitable for the task of capturing a large scale scene with a capture device that is inconvenient to move regularly, the approach requires pre-labeling an existing aerial map which is less suited for more casual photogrammetric acquisition.
 Additionally, these approaches focus on the 2D placement of a scanner within an environment, while handheld photogrammetry usually relies on the additional views that specific 3D, 6-DOF poses can add to a reconstruction.
+While research into view planning in 3D contexts has also been previously explored, many of these approaches emphasize minimizing the number of views acquired for the sake of time and efficiency [27].
+In contrast, our use case of casual handheld photogrammetry is one where the time and effort to capture each photo is relatively small, and so we prioritize ensuring that an operator captures a semi-dense and complete set of images that will assure a complete reconstruction.